esell/deb-simple/README.md

 # General Usage:

-__This project is now using the native Go vendoring feature so you will need to build with Go >1.7 or if using 1.5/1.6 you will need to make sure `GO15VENDOREXPERIMENT` is set to `1`.__

 If you do not want to build from source you can just download a pre-built binary from the Releases section.